mohamuhsin/grammer-checker/README.md

 Take a look at the story string in the console to see the correct spellings!
 You can see one instance of the spellchecked word in the first sentence of the story.

-Stuck?
-Get a hint
-**8.**
-Uh oh, your great grandmother is going to read the story and there’s a “bad” word in it!
+**8.** Uh oh, your great grandmother is going to read the story and there’s a “bad” word in it!
 Let’s apply the .findIndex() method to storyWords to find the index of the bad word.

 Start by declaring a variable called badWordIndex and setting it to the invocation of .findIndex() on the storyWords array.